oshersi/assembly-virus/README.md

 There are two extremely broad viruses categories  , these being Resident and Nonresident viruses.
   In this case the virus works with TSR - Terminate and Stay Resident .
+  The virus has two modes when it runs from a host file and when it runs as a separate file.
+  The virus encrypts itself when it pastes another file and decrypts it when it runs from a pasted file.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+</br> Please refer to the license for terms and use permissions .

 ### Prerequisites